chadkluck/serverless-sam-8ball-example/README.md

 During the CloudFormation stack changeset display you'll notice the old ServerlessRestAPI will be deleted and replaced with the new one.

-After the deploy you'll also notice a new output sectin after CloudFormation completes, called *Outputs*.
+After the deploy you'll also notice a new output sectin after CloudFormation completes, called _Outputs_.
 It was created by the `Outputs` section in your template.
 This lists the _new_ domain to access your app.
 This domain will not change unless you delete the API resource from your template, or give it a new logical name.

 It is important to note that CloudFormation does not delete already created resources from your template.
 It just updates them if there are any changes.
 If you were to add an authorization section to your API it would just update the resource and your URI would not change.

 From the `Outputs` in the terminal, copy the new URL and go there in your browser.
-From here on out, unless you delete the resource (or rename it) in your template, this shouldn't change between deploys for -*THIS*_ stack.
+From here on out, unless you delete the resource (or rename it) in your template, this shouldn't change between deploys for _THIS_ stack.

 ## Add Another Stack